A downloadable PVP arena

 You can use these fight club and PVP mechanics as published, or use them as a system reference document (SRD) to create something new.
 You're welcome to use and adapt Brawl of the Odd in any project of your own, even commercial ones.
 If you do, please provide attribution to Hugh Lashbrooke and a link back to this page with the following text:

-Fighting rules from Brawl of the Odd by Hugh Lashbrooke, used with permission - hlashbrooke.itch.io/brawl-of-the-odd
+Fighting rules from Brawl of the Odd by Ten Acre Games, used with permission - tenacregames.com

-Brawl of the Odd is an independent production by Hugh Lashbrooke and is published under the Mark of the Odd licence.
+Brawl of the Odd is an independent production by Hugh Lashbrooke and Ten Acre Games.
+It is published under the Mark of the Odd licence.
 Into the Odd is created by Chris McDowall - www.bastionland.com

 Brawl of the Odd is licensed under a Creative Commons Attribution 4.0 International License.
-Copyright © Hugh Lashbrooke.
-You may use, copy, share, and modify for any use, so long as you provide attribution to Hugh Lashbrooke.
+Copyright © Hugh Lashbrooke and Ten Acre Games.
+You may use, copy, share, and modify for any use, so long as you provide attribution to Ten Acre Games.

 These rules were playtested by Joe Worrall, Jacob Valenzuela, and Jose R Sanchez III - thanks to all of them for their input that greatly improved the module.